wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-workload-high-availability-lob-application.md

 ![](./media/virtual-machines-workload-high-availability-LOB-application/CreateLOBAppHybridCloud_3.png)

+
-You can create this dev/test environment for <!-- deleted by customization free with your [MSDN subscription](/pricing/member-offers/msdn-benefits/) --> or an [Azure Trial Subscription](/pricing/1rmb-trial/).
+You can create this dev/test environment for free with your [MSDN subscription](https://azure.microsoft.com/pricing/member-offers/msdn-benefits/) or an [Azure Trial Subscription](/pricing/1rmb-trial/).
+
+
+You can create this dev/test environment with an [Azure Trial Subscription](/pricing/1rmb-trial/).
+

 Your next step is to create a high-availability line of business application in Azure.